darryllane/SQLSearch/README.md

 What dependencies are there?

+gem install tiny_tds
+gem install colorize
-gem install tiny_tds, gem install colorize, gem install trollop
+gem install trollop
+gem install text-table

 What does the tool do?